syncfusion-content/flutter-docs/Flutter/xlsio/add-line-chart.md

 # Adding Line Chart to Excel worksheet

+A line chart is a type of chart which displays information as a series of data points called 'markers' connected by straight line segments.

-The following code snippet illustrate how to add Line chart to Excel worksheet.
+The following code snippet illustrate how to add Line chart to Excel worksheet using Flutter XlsIO.

 {% highlight dart %}